nick301/angularjs-proj-feb-2018/README.md

 # angularjs-proj-feb-2018
-This project is created to learn angular js training.
+This project is created for demo purpose to learn angular js.
+Author: Nishant Kumar
+Creation Date: 12-Feb-2018